MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/economy/quickstart.md

 4. Set up unique in-game vendors or Sales events using Stores and Sales.
 5. Create some player Segments and use Stores to drive different item and bundle offers to your players       regardless of where they are in your game lifecycle:  Custom Stores for Player Segments
 6. Verify your assumptions using A/B Testing
-7. Finally, gather economic data so that you can improve and iterate on your game using Playfab Reports
+7. Finally, gather economic data so that you can improve and iterate on your game using PlayFab Reports